giokok-test/simulate-rl/README.md

 here as well to encourage desired behaviour.
 The `separation_cutoff_factor` option defines a multiplier of the initial pursuer--evader distance that ends the episode when the agents drift farther apart than this threshold.
+When this occurs the pursuer receives `separation_penalty` as a terminal reward.
 The `capture_bonus` setting adds a time incentive for the pursuer by increasing its terminal reward when a capture occurs earlier.
 The final reward becomes `1 + capture_bonus * (max_steps - episode_steps)` where